polkadot-developers/substrate-developer-hub.github.io/docs/conceptual/core/off-chain-workers.md

 To make the off-chain data integration secure and more efficient, Substrate provides off-chain workers.
-The off-chain worker subsystem allows execution of long-running and possibly non- deterministic tasks (e.g. web requests, encryption/decryption and signing of data, random number generation, CPU-intensive computations, enumeration/aggregation of on-chain data, etc.) which could otherwise require longer than the block execution time.
+The off-chain worker subsystem allows execution of long-running and possibly non- deterministic tasks (e.g. web requests, encryption/decryption and signing of data, random number generation, CPU-intensive computations, enumeration/aggregation of on-chain data, etc.) that could otherwise require longer than the block execution time.

 Off-chain workers have their own Wasm execution environment outside of the Substrate runtime.
 This